 Mr. Gallagher has been a director since October 2007 and was elected Board Chair in April 2013.
 Mr. Gallagher is currently the board chair of Intercloud SAS, a provider of access solutions to cloud applications, and is a director of Ciena Corporation, a supplier of networking equipment, software and services, where he serves on the compensation committee and is chair of the governance and nominations committee.
-Mr. Gallagher also currently serves as the board chair of Mirabeau SAS, a global wine business.
-From June 2008 to June 2015, he served as a director of Sollers JSC.
-From March 2008 to March 2012, Mr. Gallagher was the board chair of Ubiquisys Ltd., a UK company which develops and supplies femtocells and small cells for the 3G/4G/LTE mobile wireless market.
-From January 2008 until February 2009, Mr. Gallagher was the board chair of Macro 4 plc, a FTSE-listed global software solutions company.
-From May 2006 until March 2008, he was vice chair of Golden Telecom Inc., a NASDAQ-listed facilities-based provider of integrated communications.
-From 2003 until 2006, Mr. Gallagher was executive vice chair and served as chief executive officer of FLAG Telecom Group, a NASDAO-listed global telecommunications company which owned and managed a subsea optical fiber network.
-From 1985 to 2002, Mr. Gallagher held senior management positions at BT Group, including group director of strategy & development, president of BT Europe and as a member of the BT executive committee.
+Mr. Gallagher also currently serves as the board chair of Mirabeau SAS, a privately-held global wine business.
+From June 2008 to June 2015, he served as a director of Sollers JSC, an automotive manufacturer.
+Previously, Mr. Gallagher served as the board chair of Ubiquisys Ltd. and Macro 4 plc, vice chair of Golden Telecom Inc., and executive vice chair and chief executive officer of FLAG Telecom Group.
+Earlier in his career, Mr. Gallagher held senior management positions at BT Group, including group director of strategy & development, president of BT Europe and as a member of the BT executive committee.
 Mr. Gallagher holds a B.A. in Economics with honors from Warwick University.